The Chronicles of Narnia: The Voyage of the Dawn Treader

-The Chronicles of Narnia: The Voyage of the Dawn Treader is a 2010 high fantasy adventure film directed by Michael Apted from a screenplay by Christopher Markus, Stephen McFeely, and Michael Petroni, based on the 1952 novel The Voyage of the Dawn Treader, the third published and fifth chronological novel in the children's book series The Chronicles of Narnia by C. S. Lewis.
-The sequel to The Chronicles of Narnia: Prince Caspian (2008), it is the third and final installment in The Chronicles of Narnia film series.
+The Chronicles of Narnia: The Voyage of the Dawn Treader is a 2010 fantasy adventure film directed by Michael Apted from a screenplay by Christopher Markus, Stephen McFeely, and Michael Petroni, based on the 1952 novel The Voyage of the Dawn Treader, the third published and fifth chronological novel in the children's book series The Chronicles of Narnia by C. S. Lewis.
+The sequel to The Chronicles of Narnia: Prince Caspian (2008), it is the third installment in The Chronicles of Narnia film series.
 It is the only film in the series not to be distributed by Walt Disney Studios Motion Pictures, which was replaced by 20th Century Fox.
-However, Disney would eventually own the rights to all the films in the series following the acquisition of 21st Century Fox by Disney in 2019.
+However, Disney eventually owned the rights to all the films in the series following the acquisition of 21st Century Fox by Disney in 2019.

 Georgie Henley, Skandar Keynes, Ben Barnes and Tilda Swinton reprise their roles from the second film, with Will Poulter joining the cast.
 The film is set three Narnian years after the events of Prince Caspian.
 The two youngest Pevensie siblings, Edmund and Lucy, are transported back to Narnia along with their cousin Eustace Scrubb.
 They join the new king of Narnia, Caspian, in his quest to rescue seven lost lords and save Narnia from a corrupting evil on a dark island.
 Each character is tested as they journey to the home of Aslan at the world's far end.
 Development on the film began in 2007, while Prince Caspian was still in production.
 Filming was supposed to take place in Malta, the Czech Republic, and Iceland in 2008 with Michael Apted as its new director, for a planned release in 2009.
-However, production was halted after a budgetary dispute between Walden Media and Walt Disney Pictures following Prince Caspians performance at the box office, resulting in Disney's departing the production and being replaced by 20th Century Fox under its Fox 2000 Pictures label.
+However, production was halted after a budgetary dispute between Walden Media and Walt Disney Pictures following Prince Caspians performance at the box office, resulting in Disney's departure from the production and being replaced by 20th Century Fox under its Fox 2000 Pictures label.
 Later, filming took place in Australia and New Zealand in 2009.
 It is the only film in the series to be released in 3D.

 The Chronicles of Narnia: The Voyage of the Dawn Treader premiered on November 30, 2010, selected for the Royal Film Performance, before it was theatrically released on December 9 in the United Kingdom and December 10 in the United States.
-The film received mixed reviews from critics.
-It was a moderate success at the box office, grossing over $415.6 million worldwide and becoming 20th Century Fox's highest-grossing film in 2010.
+The film received mixed reviews from critics, but was a moderate success at the box office, grossing $415.6 million worldwide, and becoming 20th Century Fox's highest-grossing film in 2010.
 The song "There's a Place for Us" by Carrie Underwood was nominated for Best Original Song at the 68th Golden Globe Awards.
 An adaptation of The Silver Chair was to be the fourth entry in the film series, but in the fall of 2011, Walden Media's contract with the C. S. Lewis estate expired; the series would instead be rebooted with the Netflix film Narnia: The Magician's Nephew.